 The global impact of COVID-19

-The global COVID-19 pandemic is plaguing economies and societies across the globe, negatively affecting the lives of billions.
-The devastating health and economic impacts of the crisis — and the uncertainty it has brought — continue to harm public health and safety, disrupt daily lives, freeze business operations, increase unemployment, exacerbate vulnerability, challenge national governments, and test international cooperation in unprecedented ways.
-While countries struggle to “flatten the curve”, initial global panic and disarray is slowly (and unevenly) settling into the realisation that the impact of the pandemic will most likely be felt for years to come.
-The world will need to develop new tools and approaches to deal with the impact and the long term presence of COVID-19 and to adapt to a “new normal” — the details of which are difficult to precisely envision or predict today.
+The global COVID-19 pandemic continues to constrict economies and societies across the globe, negatively affecting the lives of billions.
+The profound health and economic impacts of the crisis — and the uncertainty it has brought —harm public health and safety, interrupt daily lives, disrupt business operations, exacerbate vulnerability, challenge national governments, and test international cooperation in unprecedented ways.
+While countries struggle to limit the spread of the virus, initial global panic and disarray has settled into the realisation that the impact of the pandemic will be felt for years to come, although felt unevenly among countries and groups.
+Research has already shown that women are disproportionately affected by the pandemic.
+To respond, the world will need to develop new tools and approaches to deal with the long-term presence of COVID-19 and to adapt to a “new normal”.

 The financial sector must respond to the challenge

-At the same time, the COVID-19 crisis creates an opportunity for flexible and active financial institutions to safeguard and continue operations, demonstrating their commitment to their economies, societies, and clientele.
-The COVID-19 storm has also further revealed the benefits of strong client communication and process efficiency to financial institutions, providing a justification and impetus for institutions to make changes that will help them thrive in the medium to longer term.
+At the same time, the COVID-19 situation has created an opportunity for flexible and proactive financial institutions to safeguard and continue operations, demonstrating their commitment to their economies, societies, and clientele.
+COVID-19 has also further revealed the benefits of strong client communication and process efficiency to financial institutions, providing a justification and impetus for institutions to make changes that will help them thrive in the long run.

-IPC’s team of local experts working in-country and international experts supporting remotely allows IPC to leverage its crisis management experience and support a variety of types of financial institutions, including commercial banks, microfinance institutions, asset finance companies, development finance institutions, and impact investors.
+IPC’s team of local experts working in-country and international experts supporting remotely have allowed IPC to leverage its crisis management experience and support a variety of types of financial institutions, including commercial banks, microfinance institutions, asset finance companies, development finance institutions, and impact investors.

-IPC’s support can enable institutions to better manage the crisis, improve communications, manage the inevitable deterioration in portfolio quality, deal with liquidity challenges, strengthen data quality and security, help enhancing IT systems, manage human resource challenges, and build capacity in the midst of the crisis.
+IPC’s support continues to enable institutions to better manage the crisis, improve communications, manage portfolio quality, deal with liquidity challenges, strengthen data quality and security, enhance IT systems, manage human resources, and build capacity in the midst of COVID-19.

 For more information about IPC’s work in this area, please see: